tim-one/tim-one.github.io/psf/ban_qa.md

 **2024-10-28 Mon 02:15a CDT**

 **Q:** Would it help if I resigned as a core dev?
-Relinquished Fellow status?
+Relinquish Fellow status?

 **A:** Do what's best for you, but I hope you don't.
 There's no reason to expect "they" would care, and your best hope for change is to keep your ability to vote on possible changes to governance PEPs, and maybe even bylaw changes.